stigwue/naija_pikin/README.md

 # Naija Pikin

 A hopefully funny and non-annoying way to pick random names for unregistered users.
+Available at [stigwue/naija_pikin](https://github.com/stigwue/naija_pikin).

 Basically, it combines an adjective pulled from [adjectivesthatstart.com](http://adjectivesxthatstart.com/) and a noun (a Nigerian name pulled from [faker.ng](https://github.com/binkabir/faker.ng)).